Gamethread: Rangers at White Sox

-López will share the mound with Matt Bush.
-Bush, another bullpen arm like ReyLo, has started two games previously this year.
-Over the course of his 24 total games, Bush owns a 2-1 record and a 4.22 ERA (2.87 xERA) in 21 1⁄3 innings.
+Happy Saturday, White Sox fans, and welcome to the promise of a new day.
+Our offense appears to be back, and although it’s coming from some unexpected places, we’ll take what we can get.

-As for the offense, this is how the Good Guys will line up this evening:
+The White Sox are arranged into a slightly more coherent lineup to face the Rangers this afternoon:

-Tonight's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) June 10, 2022
+Today's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) June 11, 2022

 : @NBCSChicago